 Extended targets can also be specified in the ETC as elliptical shapes with brightness distributions that are flat, r-k power law, Gaussian, or Sersic profiles (the latter is typically used for galaxies).

 For observers interested in Jupiter, Saturn, Mars, and highly extended comets, capabilities of the ETC web interface limit the size of the scene to a few arcseconds across.
 This doesn't prevent estimates of SNR for a given observation, but does require observers to properly normalize the surface brightnesses of these sources.
 Additionally, see the Solar System Sample Workbook for a workaround for dealing with large, extended sources in the ETC.

 Main article: JWST ETC User Supplied Spectra

 The ETC allows users to upload their own spectra for sources.
 ASCII and FITS format are supported, and the spectrum in either case consists of 2 vectors containing wavelength and flux density.
 Format and other requirements are described in the ETC documentation and help (see JWST ETC User Supplied Spectra).

 Main article: JWST ETC Using the Sample Workbooks

-The ETC contains a moving target sample workbook with 2 scenes:
+The ETC contains a Solar System Sample Workbook with 3 scenes: